 A delftware Plate, painted with a couple in a European landscape.
 London or Bristol, circa 1750-60

-The decoration on this mid-Eighteenth Century delftware plate, that is to say a painted European landscape scene with ‘sponged’ trees and two figures in the foreground, tends to occur on Bristol (Redcliff Backs) wares of this period, although we do know that similar patterns were employed at the London factories during this period.
+The decoration on this mid-18th century delftware plate, that is to say a painted European landscape scene with ‘sponged’ trees and two figures in the foreground, tends to occur on Bristol (Redcliff Backs) wares of this period, although we do know that similar patterns were employed at the London factories during this period.